ekala-project/eeps/eeps/0003-normalize-path-to-attrs.md

 # Summary

-Nixpkgs contains a lot of legacy "oddities" which cause some impediance mismatch when currating a large package set.
+Nixpkgs contains a lot of legacy "oddities" which cause some impediance mismatch when curating a large package set.
 One of these "oddities" is that is fairly common for packages to not align the expected file path.
 This proposal wants to enforce that the "way a package is consumed should reflect where it is placed.